scontcast/scontcast.github.io/index.md

 # My research journey
 On my PhD project I investigated the impact of hydroxyurea treatment on DNA methylation and gene expression in patients with myeloproliferative neoplasms, as well as in a mouse model of the disease ([Contreras Castillo, *et al*., 2021](https://genome.cshlp.org/content/early/2021/07/23/gr.270066.120)).
 After my PhD, I moved to France to work with Dr Katie Sawai at the University of Bordeaux.
 My research focused on studying the impact of aging on normal hematopoiesis using single-cell multi-omic techniques ([G. Jang†, S. Contreras Castillo†, *et al*., 2023](https://doi.org/10.1073/pnas.2302019120)).

-In 2024, I moved to Germany to join Dr Leif Ludwig laboratory at the Berlin Institute of Health and Max Delbrück Center to work on the effects of chemotherapy on the clonal dynamics of hematopoietic cells in young cancer survivors.
-My project involves the use of state-of-the-art single-cell multiome approaches (mtscATAC-seq) and DNA methylation data.
+In 2024, I relocated to Germany to join Dr. Leif Ludwig's laboratory at the Berlin Institute of Health and Max Delbrück Center.
+Here, I am working on the effects of chemotherapy on the clonal dynamics of hematopoietic cells in young cancer survivors.
+My project employs state-of-the-art single-cell multi-ome approaches, such as mtscATAC-seq, and utilizes DNA methylation data.

 # Publications
 - *G. Jang†, S. Contreras Castillo†, et al.* Stem cell decoupling underlies impaired lymphoid development during aging.
 Proc.
 Natl.
 Acad.
 Sci.
 120, 2017. doi: [10.1073/pnas.2302019120](https://doi.org/10.1073/pnas.2302019120).